gospel-desk/www.logstown.com/the-twelve-believers/index.md

    [Nathanael](./st-nathanael/), [Peter](./st-peter/), and [Mary of
    Bethany](./st-mary-of-bethany/) are close friends of Jesus.
-Nathanael and Peter are among the Twelve Disciples—indeed Peter is the most prominent Disciple—and Mary is a Myrrhbearer and Equal of the Apostles.
+Nathanael and Peter are among the Twelve Disciples—indeed Peter is the most prominent—and Mary is a Myrrhbearer and Equal of the Apostles.